EasyPlugIn/ep-spec/protos/res_access_proto.rst

 They provide :ref:`device feature` (s) sometimes available and sometimes not.

-In order to keep those resources well-managed, this specification will regulate the following process:
+In order to keep those resources well-managed, this specification will regulate the following *process*:

 - Resource registration(creation)
 - Resource deregistration(deletion)
-- Resource meta data modification
+- Resource metadata modification
-- Resource meta data retrieval
+- Resource metadata retrieval

 :state: Draft